-The light grey groom suit is almost as laidback as tan.
-It’s hard to find a better match for a whimsical spring wedding (if you’re into whimsy).
-Every color works with the light grey fabric, making it easy to personalize your look.
-Light grey and tan are both at their best for daytime, warm-weather weddings.
+The light grey groom suits are almost as laidback as tan.
+It’s hard to find a better match for a whimsical spring wedding (if you’re into whimsy), and these suits work equally well for casual daytime, warm-weather weddings.

 For a low-effort way to add personality to your look, choose a blue groom suit.
-The fabric’s rich color complements bold and subtle accessories alike.
-If you’re aiming for low-key, vary a few shades of blue among your suit, tie, and shirt.
-The blue suit is ideal for any late afternoon, early evening wedding.
+The fabric’s rich color complements bold and low-key accessories alike.
+The blue suit is ideal for any casual wedding in the late afternoon or early evening.

 Probably the surest bet of any casual suit on our list is the grey suit, in a nice medium grey hue.
-Like light grey, medium grey matches up with whatever color combos you throw at it.
-Unlike a lighter grey, this grey suit works especially well for casual evening weddings.
+Grey matches up with whatever color combos you throw at it, and works especially well for casual evening weddings.
 It’s an understated choice for a groom suit, but that can be a good thing.

 Maybe you’re planning a traditional wedding with a classic, old-school feel, but you’re not sure a tuxedo will fit your vibe.
-That’s fine—you can dial in a timeless look by wearing the right suit and accessories.
+That’s fine—you can dial in a timeless look with these formal groom suit ideas.

 Yup, grey can do it all.
 Take a grey groom suit into formal territory by wearing black shoes and a bow tie, or a necktie and vest.
-In the context of a formal wedding, grey is a good color for a daytime ceremony—it isn’t too dark (which can get hot), but it’s not a bright (casual) color, either.
+Grey is a good suit color for a formal daytime ceremony.

-The navy groom suit plays well with color, but if you’re looking for a formal, traditional suit, you’ll keep the color to a minimum anyway.
-That’s what makes the navy suit such a smart choice: the fabric color keeps a formal look interesting without going too bold—the same reason midnight blue tuxedos are such a popular alternative to the classic black tux.
+The navy groom suit plays well with color, but if you’re looking for a formal, traditional suit, you’ll probably keep the colors of your accessories muted anyway.
+The fabric color keeps a formal look interesting without going too bold—the same reason midnight blue tuxedos are such a popular alternative to the classic black tux.

 This suit provides that serious black and white vibe, but the fabric offers some visual texture that softens the way your whole outfit looks together.
 Keep playing off that texture with your accessories—try a wool or linen tie rather than silk or satin, or a matte leather lace-up rather than shiny patent leather shoes.

-Getting outfitted for your wedding isn’t all about how you look—you should feel good, too.
+Creating the perfect groom outfit for your wedding isn’t all about how you look—you should feel good, too.
 Will you feel confident?
 Relaxed?
-Or will you feel jittery in a cheap rental wedding suit that doesn’t really fit?
+Would a cheap rental suit make you feel good?

-We agree—renting sucks.
-That’s why we changed it.
-We design our suits with a modern fit, and manufacture them in-house with Italian merino wool (the good stuff).
-In fact, we also offer our suits for purchase—the same suits we rent—because they’re truly that good.
+Renting has always sucked—that’s why we changed it.
+We design our suits with a modern fit, and craft them in-house with Italian merino wool that feels as good as it looks.
+We actually offer our groom suits for purchase—the same suits we rent—because they’re truly that good.

-We also know it can be tough to coordinate your look with your wedding party, not to mention get them into a tux shop for a fitting—and we make both simple.
-Just choose outfits and manage your wedding party rentals entirely online, and we’ll help them find their sizes from the comfort of their couch.
+We also know it can be tough to coordinate your groom outfit with wedding party looks (not to mention get them into a tux shop for a fitting), so we’ve simplified everything.
+Just choose outfits for you and your groomspeople, and manage your wedding party rentals entirely online.
+We’ll help them find their sizes from the comfort of their couch.
 Win-win.

 Ready to find your groom suit?
-Click below to get started now.
+Get started now.